How often do you work on improving your decisions making skills?

 You don’t try to win (or gain an advantage) in Technical Practice

 If you are just happy hitting shuttles over, you are missing out.

 There is so much more to practice than just returning the shuttle and ‘waiting’ for the next.
 Please don’t just hit with an empty mind.
 Always be thinking about seeking and imagining creating an advantage for yourself.

 Having an ‘empty mind’ is not acceptable.

-There need to be times when you can intentionally move or react to something you have done ie the stroke you hit, the return you think (or want) your opponent to play.
+- There need to be times when you must practice intentionally moving or reacting to something you have done ie the stroke you hit, the return you think (or want) your opponent to play.

 Having the speed to chase a shuttle is never fast enough if the correct anticipation element is missing